Understanding Hypoglycemia and How to Avoid It

 It's important for anyone taking insulin or oral diabetes medications to be very consistent with their eating schedule, particularly if they are on an intensive blood sugar control regimen.
 And it's crucial to have a plan that you develop with your HCP about what to do if you end up missing a scheduled meal or snack.

 Remember also to limit your alcohol consumption and always eat if you do have a drink.
-Alcohol makes it more difficult to maintain consistent blood glucose levels and can prevent you from recognizing the signs of hypoglycemia.
+Alcohol makes it more difficult to maintain consistent blood sugar levels and can prevent you from recognizing the signs of hypoglycemia.

 Remember, too, not to overdo it.
 It is possible to overtreat hypoglycemia.